vuethemes/sergeyfilimonov.com/blog/posts/tailwind-css-gridsome.md

 yarn add tailwindcss tailwindcss-transitions postcss-import postcss-nested @fullhuman/postcss-purgecss
 ```

-Add a code for extracting custom components from Tailwind in the very beginning of `gridsome.config.js`:
+Add some code for extracting custom components from Tailwind in the very beginning of `gridsome.config.js`:

 ```js
 class TailwindExtractor {